simon-ritchie/apysc/docs_src/source/quick_start.md

 # Quick start

-This page will explain the first step of apysc's journey.
+This page will explain the first step of the apysc library journey.

 ## Installing